dritlopes/OB1-reader/contextual_semantic_similarity/README.md

-# Saliency map for saccade planning
+# Predicting saccade targeting in reading
-This branch of the OB1-reader repository contains the code to compute a saliency map proposed, and run the analysis reported, in the following paper:
+This branch of the OB1-reader repository contains the code to train and test a model for predicting saccade targeting in reading, proposed in the following paper:

-* Lopes Rego, A. T., Meeter, M., & Snell, J. (2025).
-An information-theoretic mechanism to explain oculomotor behaviour in reading. _In prep._
+* Lopes Rego, A. T., Snell, J., & Meeter, M. (2025).
+What determines where readers fixate next?
+Leveraging NLP to investigate human cognition. _In prep._

 Abstract:

 "During reading, readers perform forward and backward eye movements through text, called saccades.
-Although such movements are intuitive to readers, the mechanisms underlying such behaviour is not yet fully known, particularly regarding the role of higher-order linguistic processes in guiding reading behaviour.
-One possibility is that readers tend to target the closest most informative word in the surrounding context when moving through text.
-In this study, we investigate the influence of semantics on saccade targeting, i.e., determining where to move our eyes next.
-Using contextualized embeddings from GPT-2 small and large, we measure pairwise semantic similarity between the fixated word and its surrounding words within a context window.
-We then analyse to what extent contextualized semantic similarity predicts the next fixation target, beyond word length, frequency and surprisal.
-In addition, we explore the mechanism through which this relation may take place by performing simulations with the OB1-reader, a model of eye-movement control in reading.
-For this end, we develop a saliency map based on semantic similarity and positional distance between the fixated word and the surrounding word, whereby the closer and less similar to the fixated word, the more likely the surrounding word is to attract attention and thus be the next fixation target.
-Furthermore, saliency of words in upcoming positions is also modulated by predictability and orthographic input from the parafovea to account for the uncertainty about the identity of upcoming, not yet recognized words. "
+Although this behaviour is intuitive to readers, the mechanisms underlying it are not yet fully known, particularly regarding the role of higher-order linguistic processes in guiding eye-movement behaviour in naturalistic reading.
+One possibility is that readers tend to target the closest and most informative word in the surrounding context when moving through text.
+Current models of eye movement simulation in reading either limit the role of high-order linguistic information or lack explainability and cognitive plausibility.
+In this study, we investigate the influence of linguistic information on saccade targeting, i.e. determining where to move our eyes next, by predicting the location of the next fixation based on a limited processing window, more similarly to the amount of information humans readers can presumably process in parallel within the visual field at each fixation.
+Our preliminary results suggest that, while word length and frequency are important factors for determining the target of forward saccades, the contextualized meaning of the previous sequence, as well as whether the context word had been fixated before and the distance of the previous saccade, are important factors for predicting backward saccades."

 ### How to run the code